Chinese New Year… the significance of red

 Karen Haller

-In China, red relates to fire and energy and has come to symbolise vitality, celebration, good fortune, good luck and prosperity.
+In China, red is associated with fire and energy and has long symbolised vitality, celebration, good fortune, luck, and prosperity.

 What is colour symbolism (colour in culture)?